Obscurely/falion/README.md

 An open source, programmed in rust, privacy focused tool for reading programming resources (like stackoverflow) fast, efficient and asynchronous from the terminal.
 By the time the results appear most of the pages are fully loaded, meaning when going through them you don't have to await for the page to load like in a browser, it just loads instantly, and the pages are parsed in way to make it easier to view them from the terminal.
 All the searches are done through DuckDuckGO (only through https), and the requests to the respective pages are done only for getting the html of it and nothing else, making this tool a privacy focused one.
-For a demo just watch the gif under here !!!INSERT GIF!!!, and for informations about the keybinds go to !!!INSERT KEYBINDS HYPERLINK!!!.
+For a demo just watch the video under here, and for informations about the keybinds go to [key binds](#key-binds)

 ### Supported programming resources (for now, more to come):
 #### These are generic resources and work for most languages, in the future i may add language specific ones, but for now this is what I am focusing on.